SAP-samples/btp-cf-cap-multitenant-susaas/docu/3-advanced/5-subscribe-consumer-subaccount/README.md

 3.16.
 Once the Tenant administrator completed the registration, a success message is displayed and the page can be closed.

+> **Hint** - Currently the automated redirect to the tenant specific application instance is not working and results in a 404 error.
+This issue is currently being analyzed.

 [<img src="./images/IAS_RegSuccess.png" width="390" />](./images/IAS_RegSuccess.png)

 3.17.
 Now the new **Tenant administrator** can log in to the consumer tenant instance using the new credentials.